ralfian096/koperasi-fe-pub/replit.md

 None documented yet.

 ## Recent Changes
+- **October 15, 2025**: Custom color theme implementation
+  - Migrated from Tailwind CSS CDN to npm-based Tailwind v4.1.14
+  - Implemented custom primary color palette with #e7000b as brand color
+  - Replaced all indigo colors with primary red across all components
+  - Updated navigation (TopNav, Sidebar), buttons, and UI elements with new color scheme
+  - Configured @tailwindcss/postcss for proper Tailwind v4 support

 - **October 6, 2025**: Initial import and Replit configuration
   - Updated Vite config to use port 5000 with proper HMR settings
   - Configured deployment for Autoscale